 - At least nine semester hours in the fields of humanities and history, in addition to those taken to satisfy the liberal studies and foreign language requirement;

 - A minor approved by the department.

-A student in this major may not apply CIS 4250 toward the 4000-level CS electives, but may apply it as a general elective and toward satisfaction of the University Oral Communication Competency Requirement.
 The general electives and additional courses in the humanities and history may be applied toward satisfaction of the minor requirement.
 Students should contact the CS undergraduate advisor for information concerning acceptable minors.
 Additional general electives are required to bring the total credits to 120 hours.